Tran-Thu-Le/share/How_to_download_python_package.md

 - On tab kernel choose "change Kernel", then "venv"

 **Part 4. rune code**
-- Ob tab "Cell" choose "Run all" and enjoy the result (I hope)
+- Open tab "Cell" choose "Run all" and enjoy the result (I hope)